-If you were struck by an Uber driver, you treat it just like any other personal injury claim.
-As discussed in Answer to #1 make sure to preserve the evidence necessary, and make the claim against the defendant.
-And get your insurance involved if necessary (Again, there’s tons of information on this site about pursing your own auto accident case).
+If you were struck by an Uber driver, you would treat it just like any other personal injury claim.
+As discussed in Answer to #1 make sure to preserve the evidence necessary, and make a claim against the defendant.
+And get your insurance involved if necessary (Again, there’s tons of information on this site about pursuing your own auto accident case).

 As Uber’s footprint on our roads grow larger and larger, more accidents involve their drivers.
 If you have a question about a Virginia accident involving Uber, give us a call.